Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Full Results

 \subsection{Normalization}

 The same experiment as in Figure~\ref{stackoverflow_word-fedadam-normalization}, with other tasks and optimizers.
-QSGD yields similar performance for CIFAR-100 dataset, where the clients have the same amount of training data.
-Difference is more pronounced on the more heterogeneous Stack Overflow tasks.
+QSGD yields similar performance on the CIFAR-100 dataset, where the clients have the same amount of training data.
+The gain in performance by our method is more pronounced on the more heterogeneous Stack Overflow tasks.